gnodwell/Surakarta/README.md

 rails db:seed
 ```

-Two users must be created before the server using the rails console.
+Two users must be created using the rails console.
 This can easily be done by using the following commands.

 To open the rails console, simply use: